about | the story

 He has so much fun with the effects, especially the ECHO effect.
 He even started recording his routines on video.

 And the fun is not stopping anytime soon.
-Check out his latest TREMIX #2 with music from Dutch Artists Bizzey and Yung Felix.
+Check out his TREMIX #2 with music from Dutch Artists Bizzey and Yung Felix.

 Slam the flap has been combining his passion for music and comedy since 2004.
 Enjoy this piece made with jokes of one of his favorite comedians, Mitch Hedburg.